 Thankfully, there are affordable options on the market worth your money, but who’s to say what’s good and what’s bad?
 HealthyHandyman, that’s who.

 We did the homework and got up close and personal with the most popular models.
 In the end, three of these saws impressed us enough for us to recommend them to you.
 But we’ll examine five of them in the following reviews, so you can have broader options.

 |DeWalt DW745 Table Saw||

 |Best Value||Bosch GTS1031 10-Inch Portable Jobsite Table Saw||

 1. DeWalt DW7485 Compact Jobsite Table Saw – Best Overall

 Thanks to great features like a 24½-inch rip to the right of the blade, the DeWalt DWE7485 Compact Jobsite Table Saw earned our top position.
 Compared to the other budget table saws we tested, this one had the best rip capacity, inching closer to what more expensive models can handle.

 Thanks to the powerful 15-amp motor, this DeWalt saw had no problem cutting through any OSB or plywood.
 But the 1¾-inch maximum cut depth means you’ll be pressing your luck to try to cut 2X4s with this saw.
-This is because of the small 8½-inch blade, an uncommon size that’s more difficult to replace and doesn’t offer as many options as more traditional sizes.
+The small 8½-inch blade is an uncommon size that’s more difficult to replace and doesn’t offer as many options as more traditional sizes.

-We liked the durable metal roll cage on this saw.
-It’s clearly built to withstand regular job site abuse.
+We liked the durable metal roll cage on this saw; it’s built to withstand regular job site abuse.
 This saw is small enough to be easily portable, but it’s pretty heavy at just over 50 pounds.
-You’ll also get on-board storage for all the accessories, helping to keep your workspace nice and neat.
+You’ll also get onboard storage for all the accessories, helping to keep your workspace nice and neat.